gbxyz/rdap-referrals-rfc/draft-brown-rdap-referrals.md

 .# Abstract

-This document outlines how RDAP servers can provide HTTP `Link` header fields in RDAP responses to allow RDAP clients to efficiently determine the URL of related RDAP records for a resource.
+This document describes how RDAP servers can provide HTTP `Link` header fields in RDAP responses to allow RDAP clients to efficiently determine the URL of related RDAP records for a resource.

 {mainmatter}